kids encyclopedia robot

 The referendum was supported by over 90% and changed the government from a Presidential republic to a Parliamentary republic.
 Parliamentary elections were held in October and the new parliament elected the Prime Minister and Cabinet.

-Failure in resolving ethnic clashes of 2010
+Role in ethnic clashes of 2010

 In June 2010, a bloody conflict broke out between ethnic Uzbeks and Kyrgyz in southern Kyrgyzstan, during which more than 400 people died and thousands of people lost their homes.